-Tennant Risk Services is a specialty E&S wholesale broker and underwriting manager, and delivers expertise, markets and exemplary services for its retail agent clients in the placement of professional liability insurance (E&O, D&O, EPL, Cyber).
+Tennant Risk Services is a specialty wholesale broker and underwriting manager, and delivers expertise, markets and exemplary services to our retail insurance agent clients in the placement of professional liability insurance (E&O, D&O, EPL, Cyber).
 We excel at hard to place accounts.
 Review our expectations here.